-A new national target of zero delays over 72 hours came into force on 1st April 2016.
+A new national target of zero delays over 72 hours for Delayed Discharges came into force on 1st April 2016.
 New definitions for recording delayed discharges were introduced on the 1st July 2016.

 NHS Borders continues to face challenges with delayed discharges, which impacts on patient flow across our hospitals.